Lynne Blair supervises 5 postgraduate research students. If these students have produced research profiles, these are listed below:

 - Interactions occurring in software systems (feature-oriented development), aspect-oriented software development and formal verification techniques.

 Lynne Blair is a Senior Lecturer in the School of Computing and Communications at Lancaster University.
+She is also the director of Lancaster's Computing At School Regional Centre.
 Her current research interests lie within the area of Human Computer Interaction, particularly consideration of the human, social and environmental impact of the digital economy, as well as wider issues of sustainability.

 PhD in Computer Science, Lancaster, 1995